mamba-org/quetz/docs/source/deploying/authenticators.rst

 Registering authenticator
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The standard way to register an authenticator with Quetz, is to distibute it as a plugin (see :ref:`plugins_section`).
+The standard way to register an authenticator with Quetz, is to distribute it as a plugin (see :ref:`plugins_section`).
 To automatize the creation of a plugin, check out our cookiecutter `template`_.